 Follow these tips to ensure that you are being strategic and focused, and are working on the right things!

 Strategising and planning may not feel like the most fun or glamorous parts of running a photography business.
 But, in my opinion, they should be way up there on your list of priorities!
-They are some of the fundamentals of success photography marketing.
+These are some of the fundamentals of successful photography marketing.

 No matter how long you’ve been in business, defining your ideal photography client is an important exercise to do, and to re-do, regularly.